 Parliament’s power has been vastly diminished since an executive presidency went into effect last year with Erdogan’s election.
 The opposition has vowed to dismantle the new regime, saying it has led Turkey down an authoritarian path.
 Some have linked unhappiness with Erdogan’s vast powers to a decline in the AKP’s ranks.

 Regardless of who wins the next election, the AKP believes the executive presidential system is here to stay.
-“Even if Gul, Imamoglu or Aksener were to win the presidential selection, they couldn’t bring back the old system, nor would they want to.
+“Even if Gul, Imamoglu or Aksener were to win the presidential election, they couldn’t bring back the old system, nor would they want to.
 Because no one would relinquish the powers given to the president under the new system,” Cumhuriyet cited unnamed AKP sources as saying.

 Continue reading this article by registering at no cost and get unlimited access to: